The Sicilian (film): Development

 Due to the huge success of The Godfather, Mario Puzo was given $1 million for the film rights to his novel The Sicilian.
 David Begelman, head of Gladden Entertainment at the time, hired Michael Cimino to direct.
 The original novel features Michael Corleone as a character but contractually he was not allowed to appear in the film of The Sicilian.
 Cimino's fee was a reported $2.5 million of the $8.5 million budget.

 When producer Bruce McNall met with Cimino at a dinner in Los Angeles, he complained loudly about the script and Begelman's interference with casting.
-Cimino wanted Daniel Day-Lewis to play Salvatore Giuliano after seeing him in The Bounty, but eventually settled on Christopher Lambert instead, after he was told by the producers that Day-Lewis wasn't well known enough in the film industry for a lead role.
+Cimino wanted Daniel Day-Lewis to play Salvatore Giuliano after seeing him in The Bounty, but eventually settled on Christopher Lambert instead, after he was told by the producers that Day-Lewis was not well known enough in the film industry for a lead role.
 Cimino would later express his regret over the casting of Lambert: "He did everything he could; he cried, got hurt, but he couldn't do it."
 Begelman was concerned about a French actor starring in a film about an Italian hero in an English-speaking film, but decided to give Cimino what he wanted with regards to the script and casting to move forward.

 Following two unsatisfactory meetings with Steve Shagan about his script, Cimino heavily rewrote it, enlisting the help and collaboration of novelist Gore Vidal in the process.
 Shagan later said Cimino "chose not to make the movie I wrote.
 The guy had his own ideas."

 Vidal said that Cimino came to his house in Italy in March 1986 with a script that he had personally written.
 "I didn't recognize much of what was on the screen," Shagan later said.
 Ironically, it was Vidal who ended up filing suit against both Shagan and the Writers Guild of America to receive screenplay credit.
 "I was defrauded of my work," he told the Los Angeles Times.
 Vidal eventually won the suit against WGA.
 In the DVD commentary of Year of the Dragon, Cimino said he learned a lot from working with Vidal.